A visual tool for creative teams to plan, present, communicate and share the collection

 The redesigned article browser provides more room to explore content, and can be hidden completely for distraction-free board work, providing the best of both worlds.

-Easier to browser through articles with a larger window
+Easier to browser through articles with a larger near full screen window

 The larger window makes it easy to browse through articles and provides a more relaxed viewing experience.